heroicstoic/heroicstoic.github.io/dnd/TableRules.md

 If this is your first game, and many of the players at the table are also new, I will be using the vanilla initiative.
 If not, there is an initiative variant that I prefer to use, as it is quicker and more chaotic.
 I do not use this variant online.

+I also like having a session 0.
+This is basically a session where everyone gets together, makes their characters (or finalize premade characters), discuss the campaign, and get everyone hooked into the campaign.
+If we got time, we'll also do our intro to the adventure.
+Of course, if we are doing a one off, don't expect to do any of that.

 ## Character Creation
 If this is your first time, don't worry about this.
 I will run you through character creation, step by step.